 When I wrote the headline for this article I thought it sounded like the opening for a good joke, (A Christian preacher, a Catholic priest, and a Jewish rabbi are out on a boat for the day…), but this isn’t a joke and I don’t have a punch line to share with you.
-Instead, I want to share a very pragmatic approach for dealing with the challenges that come from chronic fatigue, mild depression and certain types of erectile dysfunction.
-This article will present an alternative view for dealing with these challenges and if you want to learn more you can join our upcoming webinar.
+Instead, I want to share a very pragmatic approach for dealing with the challenges that come from chronic fatigue, mild depression, and certain types of erectile dysfunction.
+This article will present an alternative view for dealing with these challenges.

-When you think about these three different problems you may notice that they have one thing in common.
-They all embody a certain physiological state.
+All three of these “problems” embody a certain physiological state.
 To help explain this I’ll share with you the “Physiology Map.”
 (NLP Master’s Training Manual, 1993).

 “… the physiological effects caused by each system are quite predictable.
 In other words, all of the changes in organ and tissue function induced by the sympathetic system work together to support strenuous physical activity and the changes induced by the parasympathetic system are appropriate for when the body is resting.”
 (American Journal of Pharmaceutical Education, v71, 2007)

 When we look at the left side versus the right side of the map we see a continuum that reflects our frame of reference; is it internal or external?
 We each operate within a continuum, some of us use a more internal frame of reference while others use a more external frame of reference.
 Those who are more external (left side of the map) tend to measure themselves against the feedback and opinions they receive from other people.
 Those who are more internal (the right side of the map) rely more on their own judgments, feelings, and opinions, and are less inclined to ask for advice.